skinny85/eol-blog/content/articles/2023/graal-truffle-tutorial-part-11-strings-static-method-calls.md

 Like we [mentioned in part 6](/graal-truffle-tutorial-part-6-static-function-calls#functiondispatchnode), specializations have a default limit of 3 instantiations.
-In our case, this means we can encounter at most 3 string instances for which we cache their `FunctionObject`.
+In our case, that means we can encounter at most 3 different string instances at runtime for which we cache the `FunctionObject` corresponding to their `charAt` property.
-If the given property access sees more than 3 string targets, then we need to switch to a specialization that doesn't use caching:
+If a given AST node for accessing the `charAt` property encounters more than 3 string targets at runtime, we need to switch to a specialization that doesn't use caching:

 ```java
 public abstract class ReadTruffleStringPropertyNode extends EasyScriptNode {